starknet-edu/starknet-debug/README.md

 pip install pytest asynctest cairo-lang
 ```

 The Python testing framework doesn't need to interact with the `starknet-devnet` as it can natively use the testing functions from the `cairo-lang` package so you can also use any python hint you want.
-To run your python unit tests you can run `pytest`
+You can even add a `breakpoint` in a contract, how powerful is that ?
+You can run your python unit tests with `pytest` and inspect whatever you want in your contract.

 The contracts to fix are [here](python/contracts).